derb12/pybaselines/docs/algorithms/whittaker.rst

     0 & 0 & 1 & -2 & 1 \\
     \end{bmatrix}

-Most WSB techniques recommend using the second order difference matrix, although some techniques use both the first and second order difference matrices.
+Most Whittaker-smoothing-based techniques recommend using the second order difference matrix, although some techniques use both the first and second order difference matrices.

 The baseline is iteratively calculated using the linear system above by solving for the baseline, :math:`z`, updating the weights, solving for the baseline using the new weights, and repeating until some exit criteria.
-The difference between WSB algorithms is the selection of weights and/or the function that is minimized.
+The difference between Whittaker-smoothing-based algorithms is the selection of weights and/or the function that is minimized.

 .. note::
-   The :math:`\lambda` (``lam``) value required to fit a particular baseline for all WSB methods will increase as the number of data points increases, with the relationship being roughly :math:`\log(\lambda) \propto \log(\text{number of data points})`.
+   The :math:`\lambda` (``lam``) value required to fit a particular baseline for all Whittaker-smoothing-based methods will increase as the number of data points increases, with the relationship being roughly :math:`\log(\lambda) \propto \log(\text{number of data points})`.
    For example, a ``lam`` value of :math:`10^3` that fits a dataset with 100 points may have to be :math:`10^7` to fit the same data with 1000 points, and :math:`10^{11}` for 10000 points.

 Algorithms